SDGforskning/sdg-strings/SDG08_query_action_WoS.md

 > 8.2.1 Annual growth rate of real GDP per employed person

 This target is interpreted to cover research about
+* Increasing economic productivity through diversification, technological upgrading anad innovation.

+The focus is on economic productivity in general, and the two latter aspects, high-value added and labour-intensive sectors, are treated as examples and included in the search strings but not in the interpretation.

 ```py
 TS=